Here is a non-comprehensive list of plays I have written. You can read most of them on New Play Exchange!

 2030.
 A mother and her child tread water with a delivery person in a flooding Greenwich Village apartment during a category four hurricane.
 2060.
 A group of rogue individuals struggle to find new identities and homes in the wreckage of once familiar landscapes.
 2090.
 The firstborn of a self-governed settlement questions whether to follow his own will or the will of his people.
 It Will Rise Soon Enough is a cross-generational work of speculative theatre that examines how we might be forced to rethink our relationships to labor and capital as it pertains to our identities as we face increasingly dramatic changes to our climate.

-You Can’t Touch My Sister I Ate in the Womb!
+You Can’t Touch My Sister I Ate In The Womb!

-Columbia University (2021), dir.
+Columbia University MFA project.
+Produced at Columbia University in 2021, dir.
 Liz Peterson.

 In the unbearable state of frustration and loneliness that comes with “becoming a woman” Viola calls to the twin sister that she absorbed in the womb and thus Olimpia is born.
 Leaving Olimpia to take over her life in high school, Viola embarks on a journey to Europe where she hopes she can be mysterious and maybe even a little bit sexy somehow.
 As the play splits open, both twins encounter the painful untruths of the myth of virginity and learn to consider consent, attention, and what it means to try and consider the wants and needs of others when you’re still trying to figure out who the hell you are.